-Lettuce in the spring garden is seldom “in the way”, but by the time it stalks to about 3 1/2 to 4 feet tall and starts flowering it can be a bother and in the way of later crops.
+Lettuce seed saving is easy but we have to work around stalks that get 3 1/2 to 4 feet tall.
+Lettuce in the spring garden is seldom “in the way”, but by the time it stalks and starts flowering it can be a bother and in the way of later crops.

 Nonetheless – if you want to save seed you have to deal with it.
-And this year, I’ve done better with that than in past years.
+And it’s definitely worth it to get good quality seed.

 It’s also important to either mark or position the varieties in such a manner that you’ll know what seed you’re saving when it finally produces seed.
 For example – I’ve found green romaines hard to tell apart once they’re in flower.
 Also one of my favorites, Forellenschluss Romaine, which is speckled when young can look very different by the time it stalks to 3 1/2 feet.